F8Code/SimpleWebApp---.NetPractice/README.md

 This is a simple ASP.NET practice for my university.
-It involves a simple database for storing logged users and their information and a simple frontend and backend program that together create a simple game for testing your reflexes.
+It involves a simple database for storing logged users and their information as well as a frontend and backend program that together create a simple game for testing your reflexes.